mkdotd/AspireIntegration/README.md

 - Visual Studio 2022 (or later) or Visual Studio Code
 - Access to Severa API credentials (Client ID and Client Secret)
 - Docker desktop
-- (Optional) PostgreSQL database if using a real database backend
+- (Optional-Additional configurations needed to support this) PostgreSQL database if using a real database backend

 ## Getting Started